Sustainable Beauty Trends 2025

 Trend 4 – Health-Couture

 Where beauty meets biology, protection, prevention, recovery, and care evolve into a holistic aesthetic.
-Microbiome science, neurocosmetics, and bio-hacking techniques move into daily rituals.
+Microbiome science, neurocosmetics, and bio-hacking techniques move into daily beauty rituals.

 Tech-led tools and treatments meet hormonal health, life stages, and lifestyle shifts.
 Beauty becomes personal infrastructure, adapting with you rather than dictating to you.

-These four trends show a beauty industry that’s not only becoming more sustainable—but more intelligent, more sensorial, more enduring, and more attuned to health in every dimension.
+These four trends show a beauty industry that’s not only becoming more sustainable, but more intelligent, more sensorial, more enduring, and more attuned to health in every dimension.